Certified Nursing Assistant (CNA)

 - Maslow’s hierarchy of needs

 Students interested in becoming a CNA need to apply for the program each fall semester.
-See the current CNA application for details and contact Dr. Suzanne Buie if you have questions by calling (865) 456-0789 or email to email@example.com
+Pick up an application outside Student Services at Kodiak College or email email@example.com if you would like a copy sent to you.
+If you have questions about the CNA program, please contact the Chair of Health Sciences, Dr. Suzanne Buie at (865) 456-0789 or firstname.lastname@example.org .

 A minimum of 140 hours are required for course completion.
 The required hours are divided as followed: 80 hours of supervised clinical experience and 60 hours of classroom instruction.